dfangx/invidious-tui/README.md

 the works, but keybinds should work properly.
 Your configuration file should be placed in `$HOME/.config/`.
 This feature is pretty preliminary and lots of progress still needs to be made.

+## License
+This crate is licensed under the MIT/Apache license